• Home

 12 The fourth angel blew his trumpet, and a third of the sun was struck, and a third of the moon, and a third of the stars, so that a third of their light might be darkened, and a third of the day might be kept from shining, and likewise a third of the night.

 There is a final conquest of Rome and Italy by Odoacer, and later jointly by him and Theodoric from 476 – 490 AD where the sun and moon is struck.
 The sun, Romulus Augustus, was deposed in 476 AD by Odoacer.
 He took control of Italy and the Roman Senate had little real authority, and declined in their influence.
 Concerning the stars, that their light might not shine would be the conflict between the Roman and Byzantine churches.
 The popes of Rome and the bishops of Byzantine created a controversy which culminated to the Acacian Schism in 484 AD.
 The conflict was between the single-nature of Jesus or the divine nature of Jesus.
 In 551AD at the Council of Chalcedon, the head of the church in Constantinople was declared to be the head of the Eastern branch of the church, equal in authority to the Pope.
 This effectively was the start of the division of the church into the Eastern Orthodox and Roman Catholic branches.
-The popes in Rome were kept from shining and were darkened in the Byzantine Empire (Eastern Roman Empire).
+The popes in Rome were kept from shining and the evidence of that flows to to chapter 11 with the Inquisitions.
+The

 13 Then I looked, and I heard an eagle crying with a loud voice as it flew directly overhead, “Woe, woe, woe to those who dwell on the earth, at the blasts of the other trumpets that the three angels are about to blow!”